Books

 Picture World was awarded Honorable Mention by the British Association for Victorian Studies (BAVS) for the Best Second Monograph Prize.
 You can find it on Amazon and Oxford University Press.

-The Literate Eye (Oxford University Press, 2009) explores how Victorian writers turned to the visual arts to imagine new modes of living, thinking, and feeling.
+The Literate Eye (Oxford UP, 2009) explores how Victorian writers turned to the visual arts to imagine new modes of living, thinking, and feeling.
 Their art writing, which gained a huge following, paved the way for later experimental art movements fascinated by form, abstraction, and avant-gardism.

 The book studies well-known works by John Ruskin, Walter Pater, William Morris, and Oscar Wilde, alongside lesser-known texts drawn from the rich field of Victorian print culture—gallery reviews, scientific treatises, tracts on early photography, even satirical cartoons.